 Drinking alcohol during pregnancy can seriously harm your unborn child and result in a wide range of negative effects and birth defects.
 These are collectively known as fetal alcohol spectrum disorder (FASD).

-What are fetal alcohol spectrum disorders?
+What is fetal alcohol spectrum disorder?

 People with FASD can experience lifelong problems, such as learning difficulties, mental illness, and drug and alcohol problems.